Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 Speedy coffee makers make batch-brewed joe more convenient, but there’s more to it than that.
 The SCA’s rigorous certification program, which has long separated the best coffee brewers from those that cut corners, only accepts brew times of four to eight minutes, and those aren’t made-up numbers.
 Coffee brewed any quicker than four minutes will be under-extracted (weak) and over eight minutes will be over-extracted (bitter).

+Although upkeep is often an afterthought, it absolutely shouldn't be.
+Because coffee makers are working with hot water, an ideal breeding ground for mold and limescale, it’s doubly important.
+Making sure the machine and as many components as possible can be disassembled and cleaned is of the utmost importance to both brewing performance and your health.
 This guide might look different if we completely ignored the role cost plays in the buying equation.
-But, seeing as not everyone is willing to spend multiple hundreds of dollars on a machine, excluding price as a primary factor is a fantasy.
+But, seeing as not everyone is willing to spend hundreds of dollars on a machine, excluding price as a primary factor is a fantasy.
 At the same time, the quality of the machine can’t be sacrificed to save $30, because extra-cheap machines will catch up to you in the form of leaky brew baskets, worn-out buttons, inconsistent extraction and so on.

 Our recommendations are based off real-world testing.
 Here's a snapshot of new and unreleased coffee makers our testers are considering for future updates to this guide.

 Bruvi BV-01 Coffee Brewer: Although we've been taught from experience to think that pod-based coffee machines mean lower-quality coffee, Bruvi's coffee system has set out to change that.
 The brand's guilt-free plastic pods break down faster and contain 40 percent more coffee, which is all sourced from sustainable roasters.